PokemonAutomation/ComputerControl/Wiki/Programs/PokemonBDSP/MoneyFarmerRoute212.md

 This the amount of PP for each of your lead Pokémon's moves.
 If you don't wish to use a move, set the PP to zero.
 If you do wish to use a move, it must be able to OHKO the lady's Roselia.

 When the program runs out of PP for a move, it moves to the next move.
-One there is no PP left for all available moves, it flies back to Hearthome City to heal and return.
+Once there is no PP left for all available moves, it flies back to Hearthome City to heal and return.